hackbuddy1/Spotify_Clone/README.md

 # Spotify_Clone
-This is my very first clone of Spotife.
+This is my very first clone of Spotify.